 9.1 We plan a learning environment, both indoors and outdoors, that encourages a positive attitude to learning.
 We use materials and equipment that reflect both the community that the children come from and the wider world.
-We encourage the children in self initiated tasks to make their own selection of the activities on offer, as we believe that this encourages independent learning.
+We aim for the children to spend most of their time in early-years engaging in child-initiated learning through a range of carefully selected activities and resources, as we believe that this encourages independent and empowered learning.